Beneath the veneer of a crime novel, ‘You Beneath Your Skin’ is a study of problematic relationships

 ‘He didn’t give it to me.’
 Jatin’s eyes turned wistful.
 ‘I got it from him.
 I’m trying to do a better job as a father.
 Everything he never gave me, I’ll give Varun.’”

-There are too few of these moments, alas.
+Alas, there are too few of these moments.

 It is easy for a writer dealing with such an incendiary theme to easily slip into sensationalism, especially while writing in the crime fiction genre – where people expect “action-packed thrillers”, the “thrill” element coming primarily from the peddling of violence and sex.
 Biswas steers clear of that route with élan – giving us all the necessary details of what it means to be an acid attack victim (from the nature of the chemical through what it does to the skin to the painfully long and complex recovery process), but never allowing it to slide into a “thrill”.